alphanu1/blitsCRT_Mister/README.md

 Refusing matters as much as accepting.
 A 640x480p60 mode at 31.5kHz gets stalled with `GUD_STATUS_INVALID_PARAMETER` and the previous mode stays live.
 Sending 31kHz to a 15kHz set is a repair bill.
+A mode is also refused rather than approximated if no M/N/C lands inside the VCO band at a tight enough tolerance -- the device has to be able to make the clock, not merely tolerate the timing.

+One unknown, and it sits on the host side.
+GUD's kernel driver may filter modes through DRM's `mode_valid` before they reach the device, in which case a synthesised mode could be rejected upstream and never arrive.
+That cannot be settled without a host attached, so M4 is what will show it.

 ### Register file